 Fayetteville is known as the home of the University of Arkansas.
 Fayetteville is a popular tourist attraction and entertainment capital of Northwest Arkansas.
 In the heart of the downtown, Dickson Street is the primary entertainment district popular for musical and stage performances, shopping, bars and restaurants.
 The newly renovated Walton Arts Center and TheatreSquared located on Dickson Street are premier center for arts and entertainment.

 Mount Magazine is Arkansas's highest point at 2,753 feet.
 Located on Scenic Highway 309 south of Paris, Mount Magazine State Park includes Mossback Ridge and peak of Mount Magazine.
 The state park offers 14.2 miles of hiking trails.
 The peak of Mount Magazine has 60 guest rooms lodge, cabins, trails, and hang gliding areas.
 The Lodge at Mount Magazine features restaurant, a conference center, business center, heated indoor swimming pool, fitness center, and game room.
 The park also host family fun programs and activities such as guided hikes, historic site tours, campfires, and kayak tours throughout year.
 The visitor center features exhibits and wildlife observation area overlooking a native plant garden.
 The park offers variety of outdoor sports and recreation activities including mountain biking, horseback riding, back-packing, and ATV riding.
-THINGS TO DO

 Photograph by Michael Barera, via Wikimedia Commons